After the Funeral: Plot summary

 Early the next morning, Helen telephones Entwhistle to inform him what she had realised was odd during Richard's funeral, but is struck savagely on the head before she can say more.
-Helen suffers a concussion, and is taken away for her safety.
+Helen suffers a concussion and is taken away for her safety.
 As Inspector Morton prepares to ask each family member about their movements on the day of Cora's murder, Poirot startles everyone by revealing to them that her murderer was Miss Gilchrist.
 She had recognised a Vermeer amongst Cora's recent purchases that her employer had not, and knew it was her chance to rebuild her beloved tea shop that she lost in the war.
-She painted over the Vermeer painting with a scene of a pier from a postcard, unaware it had been destroyed in the war.
-Afterwards, she put a sedative in Cora's tea so she would be asleep, while Gilchrist posed as her at the funeral.
+She painted over the Vermeer with a scene of a pier from a postcard, unaware it had been destroyed in the war.
+Afterwards, she put a sedative in Cora's tea so she would be asleep, while Miss Gilchrist posed as her at the funeral.
 None of the family had seen Cora for more than two decades, which made her deception easier.
-After leaving suggestions that Richard had been murdered, Gilchrist killed Cora the following day so that police would believe it was connected to Richard's death.
-To divert suspicion from herself, Gilchrist faked the attempt on her life.
+After leaving the false suggestion that Richard had been murdered, Miss Gilchrist killed Cora the following day so that the police would believe it was connected to Richard's death.
+To divert suspicion from herself, Miss Gilchrist also faked the attempt on her life.

-Gilchrist had to copy Cora's characteristic turn of her head, but failed to realise one of these was wrong when she rehearsed it in front of a mirror.
+Miss Gilchrist had to copy Cora's characteristic turn of her head, but failed to realise she did it to the wrong side, as she rehearsed in front of a mirror.
 Helen was attacked because she eventually realised this.
 Furthermore, Poirot knew she had posed as Cora because she made a reference to a piece of decoration, which could only have been seen within Enderby Hall on the day of Richard's funeral.
-The Vermeer was hidden by Gilchrist so that Guthrie did not find it during his scheduled visit.
-Her claim that Cora painted the pier scene from life was countered by Susan finding a pre-war postcard of the pier in the cottage, along with Entwhistle recollecting that he smelt oil when he visited Cora's home after her murder when he contacted Poirot for help.
-Poirot then reveals that two nuns visited Cora's cottage on the day of the funeral, who believed someone was inside.
-Once accused, Gilchrist breaks down into a flood of complaints about the hardships of her life, but quietly goes with the police.
+The Vermeer was hidden by Miss Gilchrist so Guthrie did not find it during his scheduled visit.
+Her claim that Cora painted the pier scene from life was countered by Susan finding a pre-war postcard of the pier in the cottage, along with Entwhistle recollecting that he smelt oil when he visited Cora's home after her murder.
+Poirot then reveals that two nuns visited Cora's cottage on the day of the funeral and believed someone was inside.

+Once accused, Miss Gilchrist breaks down into a flood of complaints about the hardships of her life but quietly goes with the police.
 During legal proceedings before her trial, she eventually becomes insane, planning one tea shop after another, though Poirot and Entwhistle have no doubt she was in full possession of her faculties during her crime.